Come-On/learningit/readme.txt

 Git has a mutable index called stage.
 Git has a mutable index called stage.
 Git has a mutable index called stage - master.
-Git has a mutable index called stage -- dev.
-Git has a mutable index called stage.